Patricia DuBose Duncan: Maine

 Following a residency at the Maine Photographic Workshops, she moved to Maine in 1986 and established a studio in Belfast Maine.
 There she continued to work on photography and painting.

 Art collections

-The University of Kansas established the Patricia DuBose Duncan Collection.
+The personal papers of Patricia DuBose Duncan are housed in the Kenneth Spencer Research Library at the University of Kansas.

 Kansas State University's Marianna Kistler Beach Museum also contains 98 works by Duncan.
 The Beach Museum of Art published a collection of her art, Taking Root: the Art of Patricia Dubose Duncan.
 The Beach Museum of Art also preserved the Smithsonian Traveling exhibit that helped create public support for the creating Tallgrass Prairie National Preserve.